codecov/codecov-api/README.md

 To build the API.

+requirements.txt is used in the base image.
+If you make changes to requirements.txt you will need to run `make build.base` followed by `make build.dev`

 ### Running Standalone

 This project contains a docker-compose.yml file that is intended to run the api standalone.
 In this configuration it *does not* share codecov.io's development database; so don't expect parity there.